 Sometimes other people just don’t know what to say or are worried about saying the wrong thing.
-You could give them our Someone you know leaflet or say something like:
+You could give them our Supporting someone you know leaflet or say something like:

 I know you might not know what to say.
 That’s OK, you don’t need to say anything.
 I just wanted to tell you and for you to listen.

 Some people say that the first words are the hardest.
 Some good opening lines might be: